 As discussed in more detail below, choices like this should be covered by your business plan.
 Look at things like what photographs produce the most interest among your customers and what the best niche you can fill successfully.
 If you're going to sell your photos locally, which ones make the most sense?
 This isn't a choice about which photos are your favorites; it is a choice about which ones have the best market.
 Of course, your favorite photographs are probably your best photographs, so sometimes you might get lucky and get an order of a single print as a photo collage.
 But as a general rule, all choices made in your business should be made analytically, with a targeted market and good placement plan.

 Marketing in the Digital Age

 For online retailers, the social media age is a boon for business and a helpful tool for selling photo prints.
 Social media platforms like Instagram and Facebook give you the ability to target your advertising like no other medium ever has before.
-Imagine, you can advertise directly to people in your geographic location who are interested in "fine art," "landscape photography," or "nature."
+Imagine, you can advertise directly to people in your geographic location who are interested in "fine art," "best landscape photography ," or "nature."
 The social media companies know more about us than we know ourselves, and they sell this information to business owners every day.
 The cost is usually meager, with a very high probability that you will get website hits and walk-in traffic.
 In short, if used correctly, social media can boost your business as nothing else can.

 The key to success with online social media marketing campaigns is to find customers genuinely.
 It's based on showing who you are and what you are selling.
 Maintain active Facebook and Instagram account that blend business with personal.
 Allow your followers to connect with you.
 Keep it professional, but keep posting regularly and make your page enjoyable.
 Show off your work, where you're going to be showing your work, and give sneak peeks of what you're working on next.